SampleEnvironment/SECoP/protocol/issues/050d Reserved Names.rst

 Motivation
 ----------

-Make a list of reserved names (parameters, qualifiers, properties) for proposed, but not yet agreed features.
+Make a list of reserved names for proposed, but not yet agreed features.

 Proposal
 --------